WHAT LANGUAGE IS SPOKEN IN ANDALUSIA?

 If you want to sound more like a local, listening to Andalusian speakers is the best way to get familiar with the accent.
 Watching movies, TV shows, or even following Andalusian content creators can help.
 Some recommended resources include:

 If you’re serious about learning to speak and understand Andalusian Spanish, I offer private lessons tailored to this dialect.
-I also have a special course designed to help you sound like a true Andalusian.
+I also have special courses designed to help you sound like a true Andalusian.
 If you’re interested, feel free to get in touch! 📩